 Some modules have dependencies that need to be fulfilled first.

-Module: Dependency (needs): OCR modules: libgd2-xpm-dev Crypt::OpenSSL::AES: libssl-dev Image::OCR::Tesseract: tesseract-ocr and imagemagick PDF::OCR and PDF::OCR2: xpdf installing Perl modules from CPAN: make and build-essential
+Module: Included in package: OCR modules: libgd2-xpm-dev Crypt::OpenSSL::AES: libssl-dev Image::OCR::Tesseract: tesseract-ocr and imagemagick PDF::OCR and PDF::OCR2: xpdf installing Perl modules from CPAN: make and build-essential

 # aptitude install make build-essential libgd2-xpm-dev libssl-dev tesseract-ocr imagemagick xpdf